AdamaJava/adamajava/docs/qprofiler2/index.md

 ### BAM metrics output
-The static data whithin the "bamMetrics" element is based on BAM record fields order, and includes all mandatory fields and some optional fields. qprofiler2 outputs different fields depending on the BAM record.
+The statistic data whithin the "bamMetrics" element is based on BAM record fields order, and includes all mandatory fields and some optional fields. qprofiler2 take different read counts for each BAM record fields.
 For example, only the mapped records count towards the POS field tally, whereas all records will be counted in the FLAG field.
 Details are listed below: in each BAM record field tally.

  parent node | sequenceMetrics node  | include discarded reads | include notPorpperPair | include unmapped | include duplicated | <div style="width:290px"> readCount descritpion </div>